jwilsson/AnySlider/README.md

 * afterSetup (Default function ()) function A function to call after the slider has been setup.
 * animation (Default slide") string Transition, "fade" or "slide".
 * beforeChange (Default function ()) function A function to call before each slide change.
 * bullets (Default true) boolean Whether or not to display navigation bullets.
+Setting this to false will prevent the bullets from being drawn at all.
 * easing (Default "swing") string Name of a custom easing.
 For example via the jQuery Easing plugin.
+Only used when "animation" is "slide".
 * interval (Default 5000) integer Number of milliseconds to pause on each slide.
 Setting this option to 0 will disable autoplay.
 * keyboardNav (Default true) boolean Allow for keyboard navigation using the left and right arrow keys.
 * nextLabel (Default "Next slide") string Label for the next button.
 * pauseOnHover (Default true) boolean Pause the autoplay on hover?
 * prevLabel (Default "Previous slide") string Label for the previous button.
+* responsive (Default true) boolean Whether to enable responsive support.
 * rtl (Default false) boolean Whether to slide right-to-left instead of left-to-right when autoplay is enabled.
-* showControls (Default true) boolean Initially hide/show controls.
+* showControls (Default true) boolean Show/hide controls.
+Setting this to false will prevent the controls from being drawn at all.
-* showOnHover (Default false) boolean Hide/show controls on hover.
 * speed (Default 400) int The animation time in milliseconds.
 Setting this option to 0 will disable animation.
 * startSlide (Default 1) int Number of the starting slide.
 Starting from 1.
 * touch (Default true) boolean Whether to enable the ability to swipe between slides.